Skip to main content

 How nodes execute through plugins

 When a workflow runs a node that belongs to a plugin, here’s what happens: When a plugin is loaded, its manifest registers dynamic remote node classes in the platform’s node registry.
-These remote nodes look like normal nodes to the workflow engine but forward their call() to the Plugin Server instead of executing locally.
+These remote nodes look like normal nodes to the workflow engine, but their call() is forwarded to the plugin’s worker instead of executing locally.
+Each plugin runs as a long-lived worker process inside its own sandbox.
+The plugin’s module graph is imported once and stays warm, so a node execution costs one round trip rather than a process start.
+The backend and every worker replica share that same warm worker through the sandbox manager, which multiplexes their requests over one channel per plugin.

 File handling